lingli1996/lingli1996/README.md

 ### Hi there 👋
 - 🌱 I am currently a Ph.D. student at [HKUST-CIVAL](https://hkust-cival.com/)
-- 🔭 My research interests lie in the exploration and development of Generative AI
+- 🔭 My research interests lie in the exploration and development of Generative AI and Computational Media
   - Image-to-Image Translation
   - Multimodal Foundation Models